 What is LEED: Testing

-The LEED exam comprises two portions including: The Green Associate and the AP.
-A candidate can elect to take both exams together or separate.
+The LEED exam comprises two portions including: The Green Associate and the LEED AP Specialty.

 What is LEED: Become LEED accredited